-It is a common and effective diagnostic test that can be easily performed in your doctor’s office, a hospital or a nearby clinic.
+It is a standard and practical diagnostic test that can be easily performed in your doctor’s office, a hospital, or a nearby clinic.

-You will be asked to take a deep breath and then blow as much as you can into a machine.
+You will be asked to take a deep breath and then blow as much as into a machine.

 The machine measures how much air you can expel from your lungs and how quickly you can turn it off.
 Spirometry is the most reliable way to analyze your lungs to detect COPD (chronic obstructive pulmonary disease) and asthma .